I visited my grandmother in a rehab facility years ago and hated the sounds and the odors. Can I expect something better?

-Flowers and plants are always a cheering and welcome site.
+Flowers and plants are always a welcome sight.

-Feel free to bring magazines, newspapers and newsletters which are regular reading materials at home.
-The familiar routines from home will help you feel more comfortable and relaxed during your recovery.
+Feel free to bring magazines, newspapers, and newsletters that are regular reading materials at home.
+Familiar routines from home will help you feel more comfortable and relaxed during your recovery.

-Food has welcomed and healing properties as well.
+Food often has healing properties as well.
 Bringing a favorite coffee or muffin for your loved one is a thoughtful gift.
-Families frequently gather for a group meal which we can provide, or a pizza or takeout meal is also appropriate.
+Families frequently gather for a group meal which we can provide.
+Pizza or a takeout meal is also appropriate.

 Do holistic approaches really work?